16 Different Types of Bats in Texas

 This bat is one of the largest in Texas, with a wingspan reaching up to 16 inches.
 Its furry body is dark brown or black, and its ears are long and narrow.

-These types of bats in Texas are found in wooded areas near water, where it roosts in trees during the day and hunt for insects at night.
+These types of bats in Texas are found in wooded areas near water, where they roost in trees during the day and hunt for insects at night.
 Rafinesque’s big-eared bat is endangered due to habitat loss.

 7. American Parastrelle